Linear Thompson Sampling Revisited: Formal Proof

 \textbf{Step 2 (From gradient of $J(\theta)$ to optimal arm $x^\star(\theta)$).} In the sketch of the proof there was a direct relationship between $\nabla J(\theta)$ and the optimal arm corresponding to $\theta$ by direct construction.
 In the next lemma, we show that this connection is true for any arm set $\X$ (proof in App.~\ref{sec:app_support}).

 \begin{lemma} Under Asm.~\ref{asm:arm.set}, for any $\theta \in\Re^d$, we have $ \nabla J (\theta) = x^\star(\theta)$ except for a zero-measure set w.r.t.\ the Lebesgue's measure. \end{lemma}

 This property strongly connects the exploration of \ts to the actual regret.
 In fact, together with Prop.~\ref{p:self_normalized_determinant}, it implies that selecting the optimal arm associated with any optimistic $\theta$ is equivalent to reducing the gradient of $J$ and ultimately the regret $R^\ts_t$.
-This motivates the next step where we show that since \ts is often optimistic, then the arm $x_t = x^\star(\wt\theta_t)$ contributes to the reduction of the regret.
+This motivates the next step where we show that since \ts is often optimistic, then the arm $x_t = x^\star(\wt\theta_t)$ contributes to the reduction of the regret.\\

-\textbf{Step 3 (Optimism).} The optimism of \ts is a direct consequence of the convexity of $J$ and the fact that the distribution of $\eta$ is oversampling by a factor $\sqrt{d}$ w.r.t.\ the ellipsoid $\calE_t^{\rls}$ (proof in App.~\ref{sec:app_proofs}).
+\textbf{Step 3 (Optimism).} The optimism of \ts is a direct consequence of the convexity of $J$ and the fact that the distribution of $\eta$ is oversampling by a factor $\sqrt{d}$ w.r.t.\ the ellipsoid $\calE_t^{\rls}$.
+Since this is at the core of the TS sampling analysis, we detail the proof here but postpone convexity results in App.~\ref{sec:app_proofs}.

 \begin{lemma} Let $\Theta_t^{\opt}\! :=\! \{ \theta\!\in\!\Re^d | J(\theta)\! \geq\!
 J(\theta^\star)\! \} \cap \calE^\ts_t$ be the set of optimistic parameters, $\wt\theta_t = \wh\theta_t + \beta_t(\delta^\prime) V_t^{-1/2} \eta$ with $\eta \sim \distro$, then $\forall t\geq 1, \mathbb{P}\big( \wt\theta_t \in \Theta_t^{\opt} | \F_t, \wh{E}_t \big) \geq p/2.$ \end{lemma}